rehierl/abstract-properties/16-x-tree-encodings/16-0-sequence-based/2-0-enc-index-based.md

 Note that, since a path more or less directly defines the edges in a path graph, that kind of encoding may be described as a **direct encoding**, or as an **explicit encoding**.
-That is because the edges in such an encoding do not first have to be derived - e.g. from an implicit/embedded encoding such as compressed data.
+That is because the edges in such an encoding do not first have to be derived - from an **embedded encoding** such as compressed data - or an **implicit encoding** such as a sequence of level values.